A homological approach to pseudoisotopy theory. I: The proof of

 \subsection{The homology action and the map \circled{$2$}}

-As a consequence of \cref{prop:mcgframed}, the map on fundamental group induced by \circled{$2$} has infinite kernel, so the map \circled{$2$} is as far from being highly connected as possible, even $p$-locally.
-Nevertheless, it turns out that it does induce an isomorphism on $p$-local homology groups in a range of degrees, which we shall prove by studying the effect on homology of the two maps in the factorisation of the canonical map $\BlockBDiff^{\sfr}_{D^{2n}}(V_g;\ell_0)_{\ell}\ra\BGL(H_{V_g})$ one at a time (see \cref{sect:stableframedmcg}).
+As a consequence of \cref{prop:mcgframed} \ref{prop:extensions-stably-framed-mcg}, the map on fundamental group induced by \circled{$2$} is infinite abelian, so the map \circled{$2$} is as far from being highly connected as possible, even $p$-locally for any $p$.
+Nevertheless, it turns out that it does induce an isomorphism on $p$-local \emph{homology} groups in a range, which we shall prove by separately studying the effect on homology of the two maps in the factorisation of the second map in \eqref{eq:homology-action-proof-main-thm}.
+Here $G_{g,\ell}^{\ext}\subset \GL(H_{W_{g,1}})$ is the subgroup considered in \cref{sect:stableframedmcg}.

-\begin{lem} For $n\ge3$ and a prime $p$, the induced map is an isomorphism for $*<\min(2n-1,2p-3-n)$ and a surjection in that degree. \end{lem}
+\begin{lem} For $n\ge3$ and any prime $p$, the induced map is an isomorphism for $*<\min(2n-1,2p-3-n)$ and a surjection in that degree. \end{lem}

-\begin{proof}The claim is vacuous if $p$ is even, so we assume otherwise.
+\begin{proof}The claim is vacuous for $p=2$, so we assume otherwise.
 Consider the factorisation of the map in question

-where the first map is that of \cref{cor:stableframed} applied to the triad $(V_g;D^{2n},W_{g,1})$, the second map is induced by taking path components, and the third is given by acting on the homology of the boundary of $V_g$ (see \cref{sect:stableframedmcg}).
-By the corollary just mentioned, the first map induces an isomorphism in homology with $\bfZ_{(p)}$-coefficients in degrees $*<2p-3-n$ and a surjection in that degree since $V_g$ is obtained from $D^{2n}$ by attaching $n$-handles and the triad $(V_g;D^{2n},W_{g,1})$ satisfies the $\pi$-$\pi$-condition as $W_{g,1}$ and $V_g$ are simply connected for $n\ge2$.
-To study the remaining maps, we may replace the space of block homotopy automorphisms by its equivalent non-block analogue $\BhAut^{\cong}_{D^{2n}}(V_g,W_{g,1})_\ell$ (see \cref{sect:hAutPrelim}), so the $E_2$-page of the $p$-local Serre spectral sequence of the second map has the form To compute its entries for $0< q< 2p-3-n$, we employ the Serre spectral sequence of with coefficients in $\oH_q(\BhAut^{\id}_{D^{2n}}(V_g,W_{g,1});\bfZ_{(p)})$, where $L_g$ is the kernel as indicated.
-The $E_2$-page of this spectral sequence has the form and since $L_g$ is finite and $p$-torsion free by \cref{lem:finitekernel} as we have assumed $1<2p-3-n$ and hence $n< 2p-4$, this $E_2$-page is concentrated at the bottom row, so the groups \eqref{equ:e2pageblockdiffss} simplify in the range $q< 2p-3-n$ to
+where the first map is that of \cref{cor:stableframed} applied to the triad $(V_g;D^{2n},W_{g,1})$, the second map is induced by taking path components, and the third is given by acting on the homology of $W_{g,1}\subset \partial V_g$ (see \cref{sect:stableframedmcg}).
+It follows from the corollary just mentioned that the first map induces an isomorphism in homology with $\bfZ_{(p)}$-coefficients in degrees $*<2p-3-n$ and a surjection in that degree since $V_g$ is obtained from $D^{2n}$ by attaching $n$-handles and the triad $(V_g;D^{2n},W_{g,1})$ satisfies the $\pi$-$\pi$-condition as $W_{g,1}$ and $V_g$ are simply connected for $n\ge2$.
+To study the remaining maps, we may replace the space of block homotopy automorphisms by its equivalent non-block analogue $\BhAut^{\cong}_{D^{2n}}(V_g,W_{g,1})_\ell$ (see \cref{sect:hAutPrelim}), so the $E_2$-page of the $p$-local Serre spectral sequence of the second map has the form To compute the entries $E_{k,l}^2$, we employ the Serre spectral sequence of the extension with coefficients in $\oH_l(\BhAut^{\id}_{D^{2n}}(V_g,W_{g,1});\bfZ_{(p)})$, where $L_g$ is the kernel as indicated.
+The $E_2$-page of this spectral sequence has the form